Non-bifurcating phylogenetic tree inference via the adaptive LASSO: Mathematical framework

 Each vector of branch lengths $q$ generates a distribution on the state assignment of the leaves, hereafter denoted by $P_q$.
 We will make the following assumptions:

 \begin{Assumption}[Model identifiability] $\h P_q = P_{q'} \h \Leftrightarrow \h q=q'$. \end{Assumption}

 \begin{Assumption} The data $\mb{Y}^k$ are generated on a tree topology $\tau$ with vector of branch lengths $q^* \in \mathcal{T}$ according to the above Markov process, where some components of $q^*$ might be zero.
-We assume further that the tree distance (the sum of branch lengths) between any pair of leaves of the true tree is strictly positive. \end{Assumption} The second criterion ensures that no two leaves will be labeled with identical sequences as sequence length $k$ becomes long.
+We assume further that the tree distance (the sum of branch lengths) between any pair of leaves of the true tree is strictly positive. \end{Assumption} We note that model identifiability (Assumption \ref{assump:iden}) is a standard assumption and is essential for inferring evolutionary histories from data in the likelihood-based framework.
+This condition holds for a wide range of evolutionary models that are used in phylogenetic inference, including the Jukes-Cantor, Kimura, and other time-reversible models \citep{chang1996full,Allman2008-wd, Allman2008-rd}.
+The second criterion of Assumption \ref{assump:leafedges} ensures that no two leaves will be labeled with identical sequences as sequence length $k$ becomes long.